 Starting in the spring of 2021, an informal Pilot Working Group formed out of the Technical Committee to implement a pilot version of Docmaps.
 The initial pilot focuses on using DocMaps to send information about community preprint evaluations from eLife’s Sciety aggregator and EMBO’s Early Evidence Base aggregator to Cold Spring Harbor Laboratory Press’s biorxiv and medrxiv.

-Thanks to new funding from the Chan Zuckerberg Initiative, the DocMaps Implementation Group will expand to develop a Software Development Kit (SDK) for creating and consuming DocMaps, support for more diverse types of evaluation processes, comprehensive documentation, mappings to common community standards and vocabularies, and support for anyone interested in using DocMaps in their projects.
+Thanks to new funding from the Chan Zuckerberg Initiative, the DocMaps Implementation Group has expanded to develop a Software Development Kit (SDK) for creating and consuming DocMaps, support for more diverse types of evaluation processes, comprehensive documentation, mappings to common community standards and vocabularies, and support for anyone interested in using DocMaps in their projects.

-We’re looking for other groups interested in implementing DocMaps: publishers of reviews, developers of publishing or reviewing platforms that could generate DocMaps, and aggregation or database services that could
+We’re looking for other groups interested in implementing DocMaps: publishers of reviews, developers of publishing or reviewing platforms that are interested in generating DocMaps, and aggregation or database services that are interested in collecting or displaying them.

 Editorial practices (ie, the processes, checks, and transformations that journals and publishing platforms apply to manuscripts, such as peer review, ethics checks, certification such as journal acceptance, etc) are highly heterogeneous, and will become even more so as scholarly publishing is disrupted by new innovations, the open science movement, and the removal of barriers to entry.
 Multiple initiatives to develop models describing peer review practices have emerged, including Transpose, Peer Review Transparency, Review Maps, and an STM Association working group.